 - battery life is short because it uses OLED and electronic viewfinder.
 With my old DSLR, I could shoot over 1000 photos but with this camera, maybe 325 before I have to change the battery

 - video is not 4K, but that actually doesn’t bother me

 - menu and the learning curve is a bit steep.
 The instruction manual is 167 pages long and could be better written.
 For example, I had to email Olympus to get clarification on the battery level settings.

 - the battery charger doesn’t just plug directly into the AC outlet.
 You have to attach a cord first.
 This is a pain when travelling as it takes up more room in one’s luggage.

 Good News For Travellers

 I recently found a solution: a Stub Plug Adapter For Camera Battery Chargers.
-You can purchase it at B and H Photography and through Amazon for $4.40.
+You can purchase it at B & H Photo And Video for under $10.00.
 Its technical name is the “NEMA I-I5P to IEC C7 Right Angle Power Adapter” and it replaces the need for an AC power cord.
 It just plugs into the charger and works like a charm.